DLesas/home-security/README.md

 ## Project Overview

 A production-ready, enterprise-grade home security system designed for non-technical users, featuring distributed microservices architecture, real-time monitoring, and cross-platform mobile applications.
-This project demonstrates advanced system design, IoT integration, and full-stack development capabilities.
+All achieved locally without heavy dependency on cloud infra (apart from push notifications and remote access where a centralised service needs to be made).

 ## System Architecture